 A brief history: How Measure B came into being

-The review process will begin at the Citizens’ Oversight Committee meeting on May 16 and is expected to continue each month through September.
-A 45-day comment period will be opened once the review is presented to the TAM Board of Commissioners targeted for early 2023.
+The review process began at the Citizens’ Oversight Committee meeting on May 16, 2022 and continued each month through September, 2022.
+A 45-day comment period was opened by the TAM Board of Commissioners in December 2022 and closed in January 2023.

-The following meeting schedule has been developed.
-Agendas and materials will be posted on the Calendar Page of the website at least 72 hours in advance of each meeting.
+The following meeting schedule was developed.
+Agendas and materials were posted on the Calendar Page of the website.

 • May 16th, 2022, COC Meeting: Introduction/Funding Landscape/New Ideas